murggu/fab-demos/fab-demo-tutorial-lakehouse/README.md

 1. Fork the repository
 2. Create three secrets in your repository: `FAB_TENANT_ID`, `FAB_CLIENT_ID`, and `FAB_CLIENT_SECRET`
 3. Go to the Actions tab and set up parameters
-4. Run the `deploy-fab-demo-lakehouse-tutorial` workflow
+4. Run the `deploy-fab-demo-rti-tutorial` workflow

 ## Notes
 See notes below for additional info:

-- This demo sliglty changed the original lakehouse tutorial to deploy it faster.
-Pipeline copy activity was changed to just one table and a shortcut was added.
-- TODO spn auth deployment (pipeline).
+- Use `--capacity-name Trial-20240216T095351Z-aiYznZSl4kS24GSzM6Yejw --postfix 87 --spn_auth_enabled true --upn_objectid=<user-objectid>` to deploy using SPN auth from local.
+- `upn_objectid` is used to grant user permission during service principal deployment.
+- Dataflow